Oral microbiology: Acquisition of oral microbiota

-Acquisition of the oral microbiota heavily depends on the route of delivery as an infant - vaginal versus caesarian; upon comparing infants three months after birth, infants born vaginally were reported to have higher oral taxonomic diversity than their cesarean born counterparts.
+Acquisition of the oral microbiota heavily depends on the route of delivery as an infant – vaginal versus caesarian; upon comparing infants three months after birth, infants born vaginally were reported to have higher oral taxonomic diversity than their cesarean-born counterparts.
 Further acquisition is determined by diet, developmental accomplishments, general lifestyle habits, hygiene, and the use of antibiotics.
 Breastfed infants are noted to have higher oral lactobacilli colonization than their formula-fed counterparts.
 Diversity of the oral microbiome is also shown to flourish upon the eruption of primary teeth and later adult teeth, as new ecological niches are introduced to the oral cavity.

 Factors of microbial colonization

 Saliva plays a considerable role in influencing the oral microbiome.
-More than 800 species of bacteria colonize oral mucous, 1,300 species are found in the gingival crevice, and nearly 1,000 species comprise dental plaque.
+More than 800 species of bacteria colonize oral mucus, 1,300 species are found in the gingival crevice, and nearly 1,000 species comprise dental plaque.
 The mouth is a rich environment for hundreds of species of bacteria since saliva is mostly water and plenty of nutrients pass through the mouth each day.
 When kissing, it takes only 10 seconds for no less than 80 million bacteria to be exchanged by the passing of saliva.
 However, the effect is transitory, as each individual quickly returns to their own equilibrium.

-Thanks to progress in molecular biology techniques, scientific understanding of oral ecology is improving.
+Due to progress in molecular biology techniques, scientific understanding of oral ecology is improving.
 Oral ecology is being more comprehensively mapped, including the tongue, the teeth, the gums, salivary glands, etc. which are home to these communities of different microorganisms.

 The host's immune system controls the bacterial colonization of the mouth and prevents local infection of tissues.
 A dynamic equilibrium exists notably between the bacteria of dental plaque and the host's immune system, enabling the plaque to stay behind in the mouth when other biofilms are washed away.

 In equilibrium, the bacterial biofilm produced by the fermentation of sugar in the mouth is quickly swept away by the saliva, except for dental plaque.
 In cases of imbalance in the equilibrium, oral microorganisms grow out of control and cause oral diseases such as tooth decay and periodontal disease.
 Several studies have also linked poor oral hygiene to infection by pathogenic bacteria.